qubrabench/grover-rudolph/README.md

 ```
 .
 ├── requirements.txt       # add all dependencies here
+├── data                   # data folder, not committed by default
 └── Algorithm
     ├── algorithm.py       # source code for your implementation
     ├── algorithm_test.py  # unittests for above code